iantrouttcsuf/IT_project1_repository/README.md

 # IT_project1_repository
 This notebook aims to complete data wrangling of the housing dataset and see which features in utilities has the largest affect on house sale prices.
+The notebook also includes a section on the ethical concerns of the Ames dataset.